How to Relocate from Ireland to the US

 So, are you an Irish citizen looking to relocate to the land of opportunity?
 What you need is a Green Card.
 But, we are assuming that you want to make your stay a permanent one.
 If we are not mistaken, then here are the ways to relocate to the US and obtain permanent residency:

 Relocating through employment offers the broadest alternative to settling in the US as an Irish.
-There are several employment-based visas available for prospective immigrants.
-These visas are in different grades, starting from EB1 to EB5, and are suitable for diverse people.
+There are several employment-based visas available for prospective immigrants that are arranged by a relocation consultant specialising in work permits, residency applications, etc. These visas are in different grades, starting from EB1 to EB5, and are suitable for diverse people.
 Most immigrants find EB1-3 categories much easier to obtain.

 If you have a flair for sports, music and acting, you should consider the EB1 visa.
 The challenge is that you must be able to convince the immigration authorities of your claim.
 A way to do this includes presenting internationally recognised accolades such as the Oscars and Olympics medals.